cedricwalter/cedricwalter.github.io/_posts/_joomla/2005-03-08-3-new-icons-packs-for-akocomments-2-5.md

     - joomla
 ---

-# Attention**: I did not rename the inserted tag correctly (I mean there is no grammar across settings.php) that means that migration from one theme to the other can be difficult.
+# Attention: I did not rename the inserted tag correctly (I mean there is no grammar across settings.php) that means that migration from one theme to the other can be difficult.
 If someone want to invest some time and identify each smileys in each pack and assign the good description in settings.php…. for example a smiling smyleys should have : – )

 click more for pictures…..available in download section…enjoy!